Code-Institute-Submissions/Frenchisfun/README.md

 # French / English word matching game

 // Include image here!

-'French is fun' is a simple word matching game inspired by a word matching game that uses double sided magnets with the English word on one side, the French word on the other.
+'French is fun' is a simple word matching game inspired by a real world word matching game that uses double sided magnets with the English word on one side, the French word on the other.
 As someone learning the French langauge i wanted to develop a fun word matching game aimed at people that are at the early stages of learning French.
 The aim is Très facile!
 Simply match the English word to the corresponding French word!
 Try to match all the words before the time runs out!

+I wanted to create a fun game that also teaches basic vocabulary.

 ## UX

-- The colors for this app were intended to be bright.
+- As someone who is themselve learning a language i have used a number of applications in the past so i was inspired by those.

-- Wire frames are available in the folder.
+- Wire frames for this project are available in the Mockups folder.

+Useful: useful to the user who wants to interact with your product.
+Useable: when interacting with your product, it is also an enjoyable experience - it generates a positive emotional response.
+Valuable: valuable to the user and the product owner.

 ## Features

 - The game features a selection of words in English and French.
+The aim of the game is the user has to match the English/French words in the alloted time.

 ### Existing Features

-- The abilty to add a name.
+- User can display a name.

 ### Possible features that could be included.